chrisbrejon/ACES-1.3-OCIO-Config/README.md

 # Look Modification Transform
 * The main look in this config is called "Brejon" and is based on [my article about **picture formations**](https://chrisbrejon.com/articles/what-makes-a-good-picture-formation/)
 * Its purpose is to give a pleasing aspect by carefully rebalancing purity, brilliance and hue path bendings
-* The use of looks is highly recommended with ACES and the "Brejon" look has been added to the ACES Views by default to the config (just like the RGC)
+* The use of looks is highly recommended with ACES and my LMT was added to the ACES Views by default
+* I also added it the RGC or comparison

 # A plea for an ACES 1.3 LMT
 * LMTs are not an anomaly.
 They are a necessary step of the pipeline, as [designed by The Academy](https://docs.acescentral.com/system-components/look-transforms/)
 * LMTs are a way to make your projects look truly unique.
-With the right tools, you may craft your visual identity (picture formations should not be standardized)
+With the right tools, you may craft your visual identity
-* ACES 1.X got released in December 2014 and the Output Transforms are a bit crude and simplistic.
-My LMT compensates for the lack of "purity attenuation"
+* My LMT compensates for the lack of "purity attenuation" from the Output Transforms (released in December 2014)
-* My LMT is meant to give a better starting point to the artists by providing a better depiction of energy in our images.
-Something we **CANNOT** compensate for later
+* My LMT is meant to give a better starting point to the artists by providing a better depiction of energy in our images
 * My LMT is non-destructive since it is applied on-the-fy as part of the "View".
-It can be modified or even removed if needed.
+It can be modified if needed
 * LMTs are easy to add to OCIO configs.
-Its implementattion lies in a few lines of code and an external LUT file.
+Its implementattion lies in a few lines of code and an external LUT file

 # Other available Color Management Workflows
 | Name                                                                                             | Author               | Release date |              Observations                             |